 FDGS developed a phasing plan to tackle the publicly funded Restore the King project.

-During the initial phase of the Restore the King project in 2018, a volunteer museum professional cataloged and provided a condition assessment for each of the statue’s pieces.
+During Phase 1 in 2018, a volunteer museum professional cataloged and provided a condition assessment for each of the statue’s remaining pieces.

 Rendering of Delaware sculpture museum installation (artist: Abigail Peraria)

-Thank you to the following project partners and volunteers:
+Thank you to the following project partners: